citp/privacy-policy-historical/p/pa/pay/paywithatweet.com.md

-SPS reserves the right to increase or reduce the social networks on offer in future without the agreement of Pay with a Tweet users (see Point 15 of our T&Cs).
+aklamio reserves the right to increase or reduce the social networks on offer in future without the agreement of Pay with a Tweet users (see Point 15 of our T&Cs).
 These social networks have their own data protection policies (see above links).
 We encourage you to read these policies thoroughly before using the Service, and check that you agree with them.

-SPS does not share its users' personal data with the social networks involved - except for the information stated below.
-In order to implement the Pay with a Tweet functions, it is, however, necessary for SPS to transmit the following data to the social networks:
+aklamio does not share its users' personal data with the social networks involved - except for the information stated below.
+In order to implement the Pay with a Tweet functions, it is, however, necessary for aklamio to transmit the following data to the social networks:

   * user's unique identification on the social network (so-called User ID);
   * links to and posts regarding campaigns used by the user.